AndVarnio/MasterThesis/README.md

 ```
 The path to HW description files is the folder containing the files exported from Vivado, if no HW design is made in vivado, no path or the path to the Petalinux pre-built HW description files can be used.
 The path to this is `hardware/[bsp version]/[bsp version].sdk`

 In this menu make sure that the boot image and kernel image is loaded from the SD card.
 Go to `Subsystem AUTO Hardware Settings --> Advanced bootable images storage Settings --> boot image settings --> image storage media` make sure primary sd is set, then go to `Subsystem AUTO Hardware Settings --> Advanced bootable images storage Settings --> kernel image settings --> image storage media` and make sure primary sd is set.
+Lastly, go to `Image packing configureations -> Root file system type` and make sure SD card is set.
 Then exit and save the changes.

 Next include the necessary packages in the file system.
 ```